robertorosero/pyhtonmig/Doc/glossary.rst

       A module written in C or C++, using Python's C API to interact with the core and with user code.

+   file description
+      The data structure (usually in the kernel) containing the details of an open file.
+A file description is referred to by one or more :term:`file descriptors <file descriptor>`.

+   file descriptor
+      An abstract reference to a file, socket, or other file-like entity.
+      For example, the integer returned by :func:`os.open`, :func:`os.dup`, or :meth:`io.IOBase.fileno`.

    finder
       An object that tries to find the :term:`loader` for a module.
 It must implement a method named :meth:`find_module`.
 See :pep:`302` for